 Believe in Yourself

 Sometimes the people around you won't understand your journey.
 They don't need to it's not for them.
 Don't depend on the support of the others to help you get better.
 Change comes from within.
-You alone have everything you need to get better.
+You alone have everything you need to achieve good health.

 Life isn't about waiting for the storm to pass.
 It's about learning to dance in the rain!
 No matter how bad you feel, there will come a time when this bump in the road will be a distant memory of the past.
 Stay focused on that time.